bdlm/errors/README.md

 `bdlm/errors` provides simple, concise, useful error handling and annotation.

-One of the biggest frustrations with Go error handling is the lack of forensic and meta information errors can provide.
-Out of the box errors are just a string and possibly a type.
+One of the biggest frustrations with Go error handling is the lack of forensic and meta information errors should provide.
+By default errors are just a string and possibly a type.
 They can't tell you where they occurred or the path through the call stack they followed.
 The error implementation in Go is robust enough to control program flow but it's not very efficient for troubleshooting or analasys.

 Since the idom in Go is that we pass the error back up the stack anyway:
 ```go